Astigmatina: Description

 Astigmatan mites are usually soft-bodied and white to brownish in colour (rarely tan and well-sclerotised), and range from 0.15 to 2.00 mm in length.
-They lack stigmatal openings (thus the name of the clade), peritremes or prodorsal sensilla.
+They lack stigmatal openings (thus the name of the clade) and peritremes, making them rely on cutaneous respiration in the absence of a respiratory system.
+Also prodorsal sensilla is absent.
 The gnathosoma (mouthparts) is usually exposed.
 They have a pair of chelicerae that are 2-segmented and usually chelate-dentate in shape (whip-like in Histiostomatidae).
 Opisthosomal glands are present and usually well-developed.

 Some features vary depending on the life stage.
 Larvae have six legs (hexapod) whereas nymphs and adults have eight legs (octopod).
 The genital opening has one pair of genital papillae in the protonymph (first nymphal stage), but two pairs in the tritonymph (last nymphal stage) and adult.

 Some astigmatans have a deutonymph stage which looks very different from other stages (heteromorphic).
 This is usually adapted for phoresy (attachment to a larger animal for transport), being well-sclerotised (to resist desiccation), with a reduced gnathosoma and a solid, non-functional foregut (as deutonymphs generally do not feed) and usually a posteroventral attachment organ.
 Some lineages have two possible types of heteromorphic deutonymph, with the other being sac-like and immobile (immobile heteromorphic deutonymph).
 The purpose of this deutonymph type is to survive environmental stresses for long periods of time.

 Males have an aedeagus in a usually postcoxal position.
 Females have a secondary sperm-receiving structure with a bursa copulatrix.